kszenes/kszenes.github.io/_drafts/2024-10-13-Cheatsheet.md

 ## Example with `grep`

-For instance, if you want to see which flag to pass to `grep` in order to find all lines which **don't contain** a specific search query, you could consult the cheat sheet for `grep`:
+For instance, if you want to see which flag to pass to `grep` in order to filter all lines in a file which **don't contain** a specific search query, you could consult the cheat sheet for `grep`:

 ```bash
 $ curl cht.sh/grep